Lacon-, Shrub- and Parity-Decompositions: Characterizing Transductions of Bounded Expansion Classes: Introduction

 \subsection{Localized Feferman--Vaught Composition Theorem}

 The Feferman--Vaught theorem~\cite{FV59} states that the validity of first-order formulas on the disjoint union or Cartesian product of two graphs is uniquely determined by the value of first-order formulas on the individual graphs.
 Makowsky adjusted the theorem for algorithmic use in the context of MSO model-checking~\cite{makowsky2004algorithmic}.
-It has numerous applications and in the area of meta-theorems it leads for example to an especially concise proof of Courcelle's theorem~\cite{grohe2008logic}.
+It has numerous applications and in the area of meta-theorems it leads, for example, to an especially concise proof of Courcelle's theorem~\cite{grohe2008logic}.

-A highly useful property of first-order logic is \emph{locality}, for example in the form of Hanf's~\cite{Hanf1965} or Gaifman's~\cite{gaifman1982local} theorem.
+A highly useful property of first-order logic is \emph{locality}, for example, in the form of Hanf's~\cite{Hanf1965} or Gaifman's~\cite{gaifman1982local} theorem.
 Intuitively, these theorems state that first-order logic can only express local properties.
-Locality is a key ingredient in many first-order model-checking algorithms~\cite{fomc,GroheKS2017,KuskeS2017,Seese1996}.
+Locality is a key ingredient in many first-order model-checking algorithms~\cite{fomc,GroheKS2017,KuskeS2017,Seese1996,mccw,mcsnd}.

-A central building block in our proofs is a localized variant of the Feferman--Vaught theorem (also proven in~\cite[Lemma 15]{pilipczuk2018number}).
+A central building block in our proofs is a localized variant of the Feferman--Vaught theorem (also proved in~\cite[Lemma 15]{pilipczuk2018number}).
 The essence of this result is the following: Assume we have a graph $G$, a first-order formula $\phi(x,y)$ and two vertices $v,w$ and want to know whether $G \models \phi(v,w)$.
 Further assume that we have some kind of ``local separator'' between $v,w$, i.e., a tuple of vertices $\bu$ such that all short paths between $v$ and $w$ pass through $\bu$.
 We show that knowing whether $G \models \psi(\bu,v)$, $G \models \psi(\bu,w)$ for certain formulas $\psi$ this gives us enough information to compute whether $G \models \phi(v,w)$.
 The original Feferman--Vaught theorem claims this only if $\bu$ is an actual separator between $v$ and $w$, i.e., \emph{all} paths between $v$ and $w$ pass through $\bu$.
 To formalize our result, we need to define so-called \emph{$q$-types}.
+The \emph{quantifier rank} of a formula is the maximal nesting depth of its quantifiers.